 Home Decor Storage Room Reveal – with tips and ideas to get organized

 While I continue to tackle the other half of The EPIC Room Flip I am happy to report the Home Decor Storage portion of the flip is complete!
 If you’re visiting for the first time, we recently decided to flip our sons room with the room I use to house my home decor.
 This would have been done a lot sooner but we got set back waiting for the shelf brackets we ordered to arrive.
 After two incorrect orders of 3, not 30, which took everything I had not to rant about on facebook… we paid the extra expense and bought them here in town.
 Money well spent at that point as I was itching to move forward!
-The new space was laid out from the start to better hold my things, as opposed to being pieced together over time.
-A fresh start if you will.
+The new space was laid out from the start to better hold my things, as opposed to being pieced together over time.Β

 What was Austin’s room for many years was stripped bare so we could start with a clean slate.
 To get the maximum